Courtney Hodges: Early life and military career

-Pancho Villa Expedition, World War I and postwar years
+Pancho Villa Expedition, World War I, and postwar years

-Hodges served in Fort Leavenworth, Kansas in San Antonio, Texas and in the Philippine Islands.
-His first significant military operation was under the command of Brigadier General John J. Pershing, who led an expedition into Mexico to capture Pancho Villa after the Mexican bandit had raided the town of Columbus, New Mexico in the spring of 1916.
-This less-than successful mission included the first US army use of aircraft in combat.
-Hodges recorded a footnote in history when he was detached to rescue a stranded aviator, the first such rescue mission in U.S. military aviation history.
+Hodges served at Fort Leavenworth, Kansas, as well as in San Antonio, Texas, and the Philippines.
+His first significant military operation was under the command of Brigadier General John J. Pershing, who led an expedition into Mexico to capture Pancho Villa after Villa had raided the town of Columbus, New Mexico, in the spring of 1916.

-Hodges served with 6th Infantry Regiment, 5th Division, during World War I, which America entered in April 1917 (see American entry into World War I).
-He rose to lieutenant colonel and commander of a battalion in the 6th Infantry, in the St Mihiel and Meuse-Argonne campaigns of 1918.
-For the latter campaign, he led a scouting expedition across the Meuse River and penetrated the German lines, maintaining a bridgehead through 20 hours of constant fire from the enemy.
-Their location became the lead point of the American advance across the Meuse.
-Over the course of the war he earned the Distinguished Service Cross for extraordinary heroism while leading an attack across the Marne River.
+Hodges served with the 6th Infantry Regiment, 5th Division, during World War I, which America entered in April 1917 (see American entry into World War I).
+He was promoted to lieutenant colonel and commanded a battalion in the 6th Infantry during the Saint-Mihiel and Meuse-Argonne campaigns of 1918.
+During the latter campaign, he led a scouting expedition across the Meuse River and penetrated the German lines, maintaining a bridgehead under 20 hours of constant enemy fire.
+His position became the leading point of the American advance across the Meuse.
+Over the course of the war, he earned the Distinguished Service Cross for extraordinary heroism while leading an attack across the Marne River.

 After occupation duty in Germany, Hodges spent the years 1920 to 1924 on the staff at West Point before attending and graduating from the United States Army Command and General Staff College in 1925.
-He then served as an instructor at the United States Army Infantry School, Fort Benning, Georgia until 1926, and in a similar capacity at the Air Corps Tactical School at Maxwell field, Alabama until 1929.
+He then served as an instructor at the United States Army Infantry School, Fort Benning, Georgia, until 1926, and in a similar capacity at the Air Corps Tactical School at Maxwell Field, Alabama, until 1929.

 For the next four years, he was a member of the Infantry Board at Fort Benning.
 Hodges then completed the United States Army War College in 1934.
-In 1938, he became an assistant commandant of the Army Infantry School, before becoming commandant in 1940.
-While he was there he formed a friendship with Omar Bradley, who would feature prominently in Hodges's future military career.
+In 1938, he became an assistant commandant of the Army Infantry School before becoming commandant in 1940.
+While he was there, he formed a friendship with Omar Bradley, who would feature prominently in Hodges's future military career.